jaidetree/book-report/README.md

 # book-report

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to make documenting examples and sample problems from books much easier.

+Provides

 ## Usage